nchowning/open-io/README.md

 **Serial Communication Connector**

-Lastly we need to identify the serial communication cable from your BemaniPC or Python2.
+Lastly we need to identify the serial communication cable from COM1 on your BemaniPC or Python2.
 This connector has 3 cables.

 Pin Name | Color
 -------- | -----